chuckmasterson/chuckmasterson.github.io/_posts/2017-03-01-changing-my-blog-to-jekyll-why-i-did-it.md

 categories:
   - meta
   - technology
-prefatory: |
+---

 *This is the first of two posts about redoing my blog, although the other one will be aimed at a different audience, mostly consisting of programmers trying to do the same thing I did.*
+{: .prefatory }

 *I’m aware that I promised to write about sugarbush.
 My time there turned out not to be a solid week but several discontinuous days, and I haven’t yet spent all the time I’m planning to spend there.
 I’ll write when I have, but meanwhile I’ve been wanting to write this.*
----
+{: .prefatory }

 I'm going to take on a bit of a challenge: I’m going to try to make some very nerdy programming stuff interesting to regular people, people who have no interest in code other than that it should